waynegraham/registry.clir.org/_projects/2012-describing-the-world-cataloging-the-keystone-mast-l.md

 ---
 layout: project
-title: "Describing the World: Cataloging the Keystone-Mast Ledgers"
+title: Describing the World: Cataloging the Keystone-Mast Ledgers
 ---